 Home to five national parks, 43 state parks, seven national monuments, two national recreation areas and "The Greatest Snow on Earth®", Utah represents the best of the Rocky Mountains and the Desert Southwest.
-Visitors can enjoy easy access to Utah and enjoy scenic vistas, outdoor recreation, shopping, dining, and Western culture.
+Visitors enjoy easy access to Utah and enjoy scenic vistas, outdoor recreation, shopping, dining, and Western culture.
 Read below to discover more.

 Travelers come to Utah for...